Civil Engineering MEng

 The four-year thick-sandwich degree programme enables you to gain high-quality, relevant professional experience which is sought by employers.
 This puts graduates from the course in a strong position when entering the job market.
 Students have the opportunity to change from the full-time mode of study to the thick-sandwich course up to the end of Level 2.

-This is a new course, its first intake of students arriving in 2012.
+This is relatively new course, launched in 2012.
 We anticipate that our students will help fill the increasing demand for high-quality civil engineering graduates.
 Contractors and consultants working on large infrastructure projects such as bridges, tall buildings, tunnels, flood defence schemes, transport and power generation are likely environments for many of our graduates to begin their careers.

 Some may progress to take posts of responsibility with national and local government agencies or major firms of consulting engineers.
 Others may specialise in fields such as construction, sustainability, innovative materials, foundation engineering, tunnelling, geotechnical exploration or building services engineering, both within the UK and overseas.